BillieMantzOik/VICTRA/data/readme.md

 These data files are integral to the analysis performed in the VICTRA project and should be used as part of the data preprocessing and analysis pipelines.

 samplesheet_raw.txt: txt file containing sample names and path to r1 r2 for raw reads of each sample

+samplesheet_kraken.txt: txt file containing sample names and path to r1 r2 for preprocessed reads of each sample

+samplesheet_norm.txt: txt file containing sample names and path to r1 r2 for concatenated reads per locality

+samplesheet_sort.txt: txt file containing sample names and path to r1 r2 for concatenated reads per locality